 Toxoplasma gondii (T. gondii) is a single-celled parasitic organism that can infect most animals and birds.
-But because it reproduces sexually only in cats, wild and domestic felines are the parasite's ultimate host.
+Because it reproduces only in cats, wild and domestic felines are the parasite's ultimate host.

 If you're generally healthy, your immune system keeps the parasites in check.
 They remain in your body in an inactive state, providing you with lifelong immunity so that you can't become infected with the parasite again.
 But if your resistance is weakened by disease or certain medications, the infection can be reactivated, leading to serious complications.

 Although you can't "catch" toxoplasmosis from an infected child or adult, you can become infected if you:

 - Come into contact with cat feces that contain the parasite.
 You may accidentally ingest the parasites if you touch your mouth after gardening, cleaning a litter box or touching anything that has come in contact with infected cat feces.
 Cats who hunt or who are fed raw meat are most likely to harbor T. gondii.

 - Eat or drink contaminated food or water.
 Lamb, pork and venison are especially likely to be infected with T. gondii.
 Occasionally, unpasteurized dairy products also may contain the parasite.
 Water contaminated with T. gondii isn't common in the United States.